 After you run a Black Friday sale on Etsy, keep your buyers coming back

-It’s much quicker, cheaper, and easier to get a customer to buy from you for a second time than it is to convert a new customer, depending on the type of product you sell.
+It’s much quicker, cheaper, and easier to get a customer to buy from you for a second time than to convert a new customer.

 Over to you